zhiyaoxie/zhiyaoxie.github.io/_pages/about.md

 Student Recruitment
 ======
 * <span style="color:red">**I am looking for motivated Ph.D. students and also Post-Docs in HKUST!**</span>
-    * We almost always have openings (including Fall'26 till this April, Spring'27, Fall'27) as long as you are excellent!
+    * We almost always have openings (Spring'27, Fall'27) as long as you are excellent!
     * We welcome students with both CS and EE background.
     * We target PhD applicants with strong background in *one* of following direction: 1) algorithm and programming; 2) deep learning; 3) EDA; 4) computer architecture.
-    * We generally expect PhD applicants to meet *one* of following criteria: 1) high GPA rank [top ~10%] from good Bachelor universities [985 university or world top 300]; 2) rich research experience with publications [1st author, CCF-A/B].
+    * We generally expect PhD applicants to meet *one* of following criteria: 1) top GPA rank [top 5%] from good Bachelor university [world top 300 or 985-level university]; 2) good GPA rank [top 25%] from top Bachelor university [world top 50 or mainland top 7]; 3) rich research experience with publications [1st author on CCF-A/B].
     * We have position for Post-Doc applicants.
 We need you to have publications on top AI/EDA/Arch conference/journals.
 Graduation from top 100 school (any mainstream rank) is a big plus.
     * We support RA or Master *only if* you intend to continue with a PhD in our team.